snowshine09/togetherjs/site/docs/index.md

 ### Building

 You can build the addon using the [Addon-SDK](https://addons.mozilla.org/en-US/developers/builder).
 Once you've installed the SDK, go into the `addon/` directory and run `cfx xpi` to create an XPI (packaged addon file) or `cfx run` to start up Firefox with the addon installed (for development).

+## Deploying the hub server to Heroku

+You need a Heroku account.
+If you don't have one, their [Node.js getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) is a good place to start.

+What's about to happen: we clone the repo and create a new Heroku app within it.
+We need to set the HOST environment variable to get the app to bind to 0.0.0.0 instead of 127.0.0.1.
+It'll pick up the PORT variable automatically.
+We also need to enable WebSockets for the app.
+Then, push the code and we should be good to go!

+	git clone git@github.com:mozilla/togetherjs.git
+	cd togetherjs
+	heroku create
+	heroku config:add HOST=0.0.0.0
+	heroku labs:enable websockets
+	git push heroku master

+Make note of the app name after running `heroku create` You can check that everything is running by going to http://your-app-name-here.herokuapp.com/status

 ## Getting Help